Anyone (Demi Lovato song)

 "Anyone" is a song by American singer Demi Lovato.
-It was released on January 26, 2020, through Island Records as the lead single from her seventh studio album Dancing with the Devil... the Art of Starting Over.
+It was released on January 26, 2020, through Island Records and Hollywood Records as the lead single from her seventh studio album Dancing with the Devil... the Art of Starting Over.
 She performed it at the 62nd Annual Grammy Awards on the same day, her first performance since suffering a near-fatal drug overdose in July 2018.
 That same day, it was made available for purchase and streaming.
 "Anyone" was recorded four days before Lovato's overdose.
 She wrote the song with Bibi Bourelly, Eyelar Mirzazadeh, Jay Mooncie, Sam Roman, and its producer Dayyon Alexander.

 Music critics praised Lovato's Grammy performance of "Anyone" and her vulnerability in the song given the context of her struggles with addiction and depression.
 The song debuted at number 34 on the Billboard Hot 100, and became her first number one on the Digital Songs chart.
 The song also entered the top 20 in Scotland and the top 30 in Hungary.
 On February 6, 2020, the live performance of the track was released onto streaming services.
 The song was nominated for a Guild of Music Supervisors Award in the Best Song Written and/or Recorded for Television category.